KDE/documentation-docs-krita-org/untranslatable_pages/participating_in_gsoc.rst

 +++++++++++++++++++++++++++++++++++++++++++++
 * Try fixing some more bugs or implement a wishlist item.
 * If anything is missing from the manual, do make a Merge Request to it.
-* Help other students with their proposal, GSoC is not a competetion.
+* Help other students with their proposal, GSoC is not a competition.

 ++++++++++++++++++++++++
 I am selected what now?